jeetsukumaran/fuzzysnake/README.rst

 as they occur in the expression, but not necessarily consecutively.
 If you want more control over the matching, you can use full-fledged regular expressions instead of fuzzy-matching.
-The single-file pure-Python design constraint ensures extreme deployment ease and portability: either use 'pip' to install this program or simply copy the application ("`bin/fz`") to anywhere on your system PATH and you are good to go!
+The single-file pure-Python design constraint ensures extreme deployment ease and portability: simply copy the application (which can be found in the "`bin`" subdirectory of the project: "`bin/fz`") to anywhere on your system PATH and you are good to go!

 Installation
 ------------